Job Prospects... At a glance

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-The number of online job vacancies for architects and landscape architects increased from December 2010 to December 2017, suggesting that opportunities continue to grow, but at a slower pace than that seen previously.
+The number of online job vacancies for architects and landscape architects has increased strongly to June 2016, and then at a slower pace.
 This compares with an overall increase for all vacancies over the same period.

 Jobs advertised chart